-- 1. In addition to regular meetings with the CTT, the CONSULTANT will design and administer a robust public engagement strategy for this study.
+- In addition to regular meetings with the CTT, the CONSULTANT will design and administer a robust public engagement strategy for this study.
 The strategy should include, at a minimum, meetings or workshops targeting local officials, business and property owners, and the public.
 We anticipate public interest in the corridor through the lens of commuters, the corridor primarily functions for commuter mobility.
 Consequently, public engagement should strive to reach these users in addition to users/stakeholders located directly adjacent to the corridor. - 2.
 The CONSULTANT will hold meetings or workshops to inform decision-makers, their constituents, and corridor travelers.
 The CONSULTANT should emphasize performance standards and alternatives to achieve them.
 Communication and collaboration with the public and stakeholder groups early and often will be key to a successful outcome.
 The CONSULTANT will participate in presentations to appropriate partners.
-The CONSULTANT will recommend engagement opportunities with all constituents and most intentionally communities that are historically marginalized and overburdened by pollution. - 3.
-CONSULTANT and CTT will finalize copy, graphics, key questions, and goals of public involvement for public-facing content related to US 15-501 Corridor Study Project outreach.
-The Consultant will create all resources in collaboration with equity-driven and culturally responsive practitioners highlight historically marginalized audiences in the process.
+The CONSULTANT will recommend engagement opportunities with all constituents and most intentionally communities that are historically marginalized and overburdened by pollution. - CONSULTANT and CTT will finalize copy, graphics, key questions, and goals of public involvement for public-facing content related to US 15-501 Corridor Study Project outreach.
+The Consultant will create all resources in collaboration with equity-driven and culturally responsive practitioners to ensure that historically marginalized audiences are centered in the process.
 The CONSULTANT will translate materials into Spanish. - 4.
 CONSULTANT will present information at community stakeholder meetings to share information related to the US 15-501 Corridor Study.
-The CONSULTANT will leverage existing community events to position public input needs for this project within those events.
+CONSULTANT will leverage existing community events to position public input needs for this project within those events.
 Online workshops help inform the project and record public input. - 5.
 The CONSULTANT will promote workshops to local neighborhoods and businesses alongside the US 15-501 Corridor, past engagement ambassadors, and the broader regional community.
 The CONSULTANT will collect data and summarize public input in a report informing the development plans for the corridor.
 The CONSULTANT will collect demographic information at every public input opportunity conducted and summarize the data in a report as well.
 Once reviewed and authorized by CTT, the CONSULTANT will share the summary report with engagement participants for transparency and community accountability. - 6.
-Deliverables:
+Deliverables: - a.
+Public Involvement Plan

-- a.
-Public Involvement Plan - b.
+- b.
 Graphics and copy for print and digital outreach materials for various public involvement formats. - c.
-Up to two (2) in-person or online data collection tools. - d.
-Public input opportunity Demographic information collection forms. - e.
+Up to two (2) data collection tools that can be utilized in-person or online. - d.
+Demographic form to be used at each public input opportunity. - e.
 Up to three (3) online workshops for public input - f.
 Up to three (3) organic community events leveraged for public input. - g.
 Summary report of public input and demographic data of participants